PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-meet-the-extruder.md

 ---
-description: A beginner guide about the Promega's extruder
+description: A beginner guide about the Crane's extruder
 ---

 # Beginner: Meet the Extruder

-Next, we will move on to one of the most important assemblies on the Promega, the extruder!
+Next, we will move on to one of the most important assemblies on the Crane, the extruder!
 This complicated assembly can reach temperatures above 300°C in order to melt plastic and print it.
 The extruder assembly contains a fan directly on the front, this is called the _Cold-Section Fan_.
 It is meant to keep the extruder block, directly behind it, cold.
 If the extruder block gets too hot, the filament could start melting before the filament ever reaches the nozzle.
 On the underside of the extruder assembly, there are two smaller fans called _Nozzle Fans_.
 These are meant to cool any filament that is pushed out of the nozzle so that it becomes rigid.
 On the right of the nozzle fans is a small electronics board called the _IR Probe_.
 This probe uses Infra-Red rays in order to detect the bed.
 On the left of the extruder is a small deploy-able limit switch, this is also a Z-probe.
 Z-probes are used in order to measure the exact distance from the nozzle to the bed.
 They are also used in order to level the bed of the printer as printing requires a very flat and level surface.
 You can view the image below to see a diagram of the different extruder components.

 ![Extruder Diagram](../.gitbook/assets/twuikdxjxmbqtlkr-extruderdiagram.jpg)

 ## Tools

 Tools are a relatively new concept in 3D printing.
 They allow you to create different extruder configuration ahead of time that you can quickly switch between while printing.
 The Duet Maestro board uses tools in order to allow printing with multiple extruders, or mixing extruders.
-The Promega actively makes use of this in order to print with different tool mixing ratios, or do dual nozzle prints with the K'tana.
+The Crane actively makes use of this in order to print with different tool mixing ratios, or do dual nozzle prints with the K'tana.
 You can find your currently configured tools in the Duet Web Console in a table labeled: _Tools/Heaters/Extra_ on the top-left.

 ![Tools &amp; Heaters](../.gitbook/assets/isg07qzbsqn1umyl-toolsheatersextra.PNG)